Hiking to the Sun Gate (Intipunku) at Machu Picchu

 Tips for enjoying your visit to the SunGate from Machu Picchu or the Inca Trail.

-- Get there early: If you are hiking the Classis Inca Trail, wake up early and arrive with the first one to enjoy the fantastic views of the Citadel with few people.
+- Get there early: If you are hiking the Classic Inca Trail, wake up early and arrive with the first one to enjoy the fantastic views of the Citadel with few people.

 - Take your time: If hiking the Short Inca Trail, spend some time in the Sun Gate with the view.
-However, leave no later than 4 pm since you must take the last bus from Machu Picchu to Aguas Calientes.
+However, leave at 4 pm since you must take the last bus from Machu Picchu to Aguas Calientes.

 - Bring a good camera: The views from the Sun Gate are simply incredible, so make sure you bring a camera to capture them.

-- Wear comfortable shoes: You will be doing a lot of walking at the Sun Gate, so make sure you wear comfortable shoes.
+- Wear comfortable shoes: You will be doing a lot of walking at the Sun Gate, so wear comfortable shoes.

 - Drink plenty of water: It can get quite hot at the Sun Gate, so drink plenty to stay hydrated.